 Meal prepping these is so easy!

-- Measure out all of the ingredients and cover until you are ready to make the cookies which shaves off a good 10-12 minutes!
-When you are ready, simply dump into the mixer and bake.
+- Measure out all of the ingredients and cover until you are ready to make the cookies which shaves off several minutes!
+When you are ready, simply dump it into the mixer and bake.
 You might even run into the problem that the oven is not preheated in time!
 That is a great problem to have!

 - Mix and form these into balls and freeze them on cookie sheet for 6-12 hours and then remove from the freezer to put in a gallon sized freezer bag.
 Make sure that it is a freezer safe bag.
 This is my favorite way to meal prep as I can grab a few balls of cookie dough and bake them whenever I need a few.
 It also cuts down on my calorie consumption!